Manufacturing at Lightning Speeds with IT Optimization

 There are three categories of manufacturers: discrete, process, and power/utilities.

 Discrete manufacturing is involved with creating individual products that can be disassembled at the end of their life so the basic components can be recycled.
-Examples of this would include automobiles, airplanes, and smart phones.
+Examples of this would include automobiles, airplanes, and smartphones.

 Process manufacturing is often part of the value chain of other industries, like consumer packaged goods or discrete manufacturing.
 Unlike discrete manufacturing though, the products cannot be distilled back to its basic components.
 Examples of this include pharmaceuticals and wine.

 Finally, the power industry includes companies generating electric power from both non-renewable and renewable sources as well as distributed energy resources.
-The utilities industry includes companies providing electricity, natural gas, and water to residential, commercial, and industrial customers.
+The utility industry includes companies providing electricity, natural gas, and water to residential, commercial, and industrial customers.

 Technology can help simplify and expedite day-to-day processes within the manufacturing industry.
 Increasing a company’s agility while minimizing costs to arrange new services on a global scale can be achieved using cloud-based infrastructure, for example.
 Moving completely to a cloud or even having an on-site server can reduce service, implementation, and operation costs.
 It can also improve business outcomes by analyzing previously untouched data to meet customer needs.
 Another useful aspect of cloud-based technology is ensuring that something like manufacturing waste can be removed efficiently and safely.